 However, truck drivers can also face issues more specific to their profession.
 One of these is a greater likelihood of fatigue, as professional drivers often face long hours transporting loads from one location to the next.

-Excessive fatigue can make a driver less aware of their surroundings on the road and can also affect judgment and driving skills.
+Excessive driver fatigue can make a commercial truck driver less aware of their surroundings on the road and can also affect judgment and driving skills.

 Additional causes and factors that can contribute to truck accidents include: